9 Things Eye Experts Won’t Tell You About Glasses

 New lenses belong in new frames

 In your zeal to reduce costs—or because you’re still in love with your existing frames, you may want to simply replace the lenses rather than buy a new pair of glasses.
 Bad idea.
 “You cannot put new lenses in old frames because of the way the lenses are cut and secured within the frame,” Dr. Ozerov says.
-The frames need to be heated to remove the old lenses and then reheated to insert the new lenses, which can stress the plastic and increase the likelihood that it will split, crack, or break over time, according to 20/20 Magazine.
-It’s best to spring for a new pair.
+The frames need to be heated to remove the old lenses and then reheated to insert the new lenses, which can stress the plastic and increase the likelihood that it will split, crack, or break over time: It’s best to spring for a new pair.

 Eyeglasses aren’t actually glass